programmfabrik/easydb-custom-data-type-geonames/README.md

     *  if a valid geonames-username is given, fulltext will be available

 * `mask-options`:
-    * wether to show a dropdown with available featureclasses or not
+    * wether to show a dropdown with available featureclasses (place-categorie) or not
+    * wether to show a dropdown with available featurecodes (place-type) or not
     * default country for the country-dropdown (2 digits-code)
     * default value for search expansion (Records of the lowest administrative level ("admin4") are also found via the higher-level administrative unit ("admin3"))
     * wether the ancestors are shown in hitlist